icepony/AlwaysCreateUser/README.md

 - "Error: couldn't create User"

 ## How to Setup for Island

-  1. ```shell
+   Open Terminal and Follow the Procedure

-pm create-user --profileOf 0 --managed Island```
+  1. `pm create-user --profileOf 0 --managed Island`

 If succeed, you will be prompted with the ID of newly created user (usually 10 or above).
 Remember it and replace the <user id> in following commands with this ID.

 If you got “Error: couldn’t create User”, execute setprop fw.max_users 10 first, then retry the command above.

-pm install-existing --user <user id> com.oasisfeng.island
+  2. `pm install-existing --user <user id> com.oasisfeng.island`

-dpm set-profile-owner --user <user id> com.oasisfeng.island/.IslandDeviceAdminReceiver
+  3. `dpm set-profile-owner --user <user id> com.oasisfeng.island/.IslandDeviceAdminReceiver`

-If you get error message java.lang.SecurityException: Neither user 2000 nor current process has android.permission.MANAGE_DEVICE_ADMIN, please review the MIUI-specific steps above in “Preparation”.
+If you get error message java.lang.SecurityException: Neither user 2000 nor current process has android.permission.MANAGE_DEVICE_ADMIN, please review the MIUI-specific Preparation”.

-am start-user <user id>
+  3. `am start-user <user id>`

+ If all goes well, Island will show the app list.

 ## Compatibility Overview